hashicorp/consul-k8s/.github/ISSUE_TEMPLATE/bug_report.md

 - `consul-helm` version:
 - `values.yaml` used to deploy the helm chart:

+Additionally, please provide details regarding the Kubernetes Infrastructure, if known:
+- Cloud Provider (If self-hosted, the Kubernetes provider utilized):
+- Networking CNI plugin in use:

 Any other information you can provide about the environment/deployment.

 ### Additional Context